cesaralvrz/cesaralvrz/README.md

 -->

 * My name is César Álvarez Llaneza
-* I Study Business Administration of Technological Companies
+* I Study a degree in Business Administration of Technological Companies
 * I love to create web applications and websites

 ## TECH STACK 👨‍💻